 Confirm to the retailer that your payment can be made

-This is not the same for American Express.
-American Express is another payment network, but charges the retailer slightly higher transaction fees to process your payment.
-Some vendors do not accept American Express because it costs them more.
+This isn’t the same for American Express.
+American Express is also a payment network.
+But it charges the retailer higher transaction fees to process your payment.
+That is why some vendors don’t accept American Express - because it costs them more.

 If you want to use your card abroad, most countries accept Visa and MasterCard equally.

-Yes, both Visa and MasterCard offer protection when you shop online.
+Yes, although both Visa and MasterCard offer protection when you shop online through their own online protection schemes.
 This is to protect you against fraud.

-MasterCard uses a protection scheme called SecureCode scheme.
+MasterCard uses a protection scheme called Secured Code.

-Visa uses a similar system called, Verified by Visa scheme.
+Visa uses a similar system called Verified by Visa.